richard-vock/recipes/content/recipes/hummus/index.md

 - Add all other ingredients except parsley and mix.
 - Blend everything using an immersion blender while adding the saved chick pea liquid to achieve the desired consistency.
 If you don't know your preferences yet add just enough to achieve a smooth surface after blending.
-- Transfer to target vessel, cover with olive oil and sprinkle parsley on top (paprika or cayenne works also for decoration).
+- Transfer to target vessel, cover with olive oil and sprinkle parsley on top (paprika or cayenne works too for decoration).
 Should last a day or two.
 ---

 My absolute favorite thing to spread onto bread.
 This one tends to be spicy as it is -- in contrast to the bland stuff usually sold